-11. Safety and Improvements to your Home
+Safety & Improvements to your Home

 L&Q are responsible for arranging repairs in your home and any repairs should be reported as soon as possible.
 The first 12 months is the period in which the builder has a duty to remedy any problems in the property e.g. shrinkage cracks in the plaster.
+Note that this does not apply to cosmetic items such as dents and scratches.